- HubSpot and Salesforce work better together, especially if your company is large enough to require a full-service CRM like Salesforce.

 - As you compare HubSpot vs. Salesforce, you’ll want to think about the platforms your sales, marketing, and development teams will need.

 Instead of being in direct competition, think of HubSpot vs. Salesforce as a symbiotic relationship.
 They have similar audiences and features, but the companies aim to serve different purposes.
-HubSpot’s CRM works as a free enhancement to the main software for sales and marketing teams, while Salesforce’s CRM forms the core platform that the company’s thousands of apps, integrations, and features interact with.
+HubSpot’s CRM works as a free enhancement to the paid software for sales and marketing teams, while Salesforce’s CRM forms the core platform that the company’s thousands of apps, integrations, and features interact with.
 And both companies seem to understand the value of the others’ platform, as they both offer app integrations so you can get the best of both worlds.

 While this article focuses on the similarities and differences of HubSpot vs. Salesforce in particular, there are many other customer relationship management tools out there that might be a better fit for your company.
 Check out our Product Selection Tool on the CRM software page to get fast, free recommendations from one of our Technology Advisors, or click on the image below to get started.